openclarity/docs.openclarity.io/content/docs/kubeclarity/development/_index.md

 ## Testing End to End

-End to end tests will start and exercise a KubeClarity running on the local container runtime.
+End to end tests will start and exercise a Kubernetes Security running on the local container runtime.
 This can be used locally or in CI.
 These tests ensure that more complex flows such as the CLI exporting results to the API work as expected.